choliveira/Vagrant-project/README.md

     ```
         ~/username/Sites/project_name
     ```
+- It must be working, now copy your code according to your project_name.local.conf `DocumentRoot /var/www/project_name/symfony/web

 - As you are on your project path run the commands bellow:

 ```
 vagrant up
 vagrant ssh
 ```

-### It must be working now, copy your code according to your project_name.local.conf `DocumentRoot /var/www/project_name/symfony/web`

 ### Set up your hosts file to access this new VM via browser
 - On your mac open the file `/etc/hosts` with your preferable editor, your must be sudo(root) to edit this file: